-Secure Fisheries works with the international community—including nongovernmental organizations, inter-governmental organizations, industry, and state governments—to ensure the sustainability of fish species, prevent violence against fishing communities, and combat illegal, unreported, and unregulated (IUU) fishing.
+Fish know no borders.
+Many of the challenges facing fisheries are global in nature, and the solutions involve global cooperation.
+At Secure Fisheries, we coordinate and facilitate efforts by the international community—including nongovernmental organizations, inter-governmental organizations, industry, and state governments—to ensure the sustainability of fisheries, reduce conflict around fishing, and combat illegal, unreported, and unregulated (IUU) fishing.

 IUU fishing costs the global economy up to US$23 billion per year and undermines the ability of nations and regions to sustainably manage their fish stocks for long-term food and economic security.
 Illegal fishing vessels often participate in other maritime crimes such as human slavery, drug smuggling, and piracy.
 Rapid and reliable information sharing between authorities and nations is one of the keys to stopping IUU fishing and associated crimes.

 - Human intelligence is critical for the fight against illegal fishing.
 Navies and coast guards, fishing vessels, and merchant vessels have unique and valuable knowledge about what happens on the ocean, but this knowledge is difficult to act on.
 Secure Fisheries and the UN Office of Drugs and Crime are leading Caught Red-Handed, a partnership with the state navies, coast guards, and maritime police in nine East African nations to develop standard operating procedures for collecting human intelligence on IUU fishing.